Rathod-shubhamm/career_pathway_recommender-agent/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing advanced language model capabilities
+- Hugging Face for providing free access to language models
 - The React and TypeScript communities for excellent tooling
 - Tailwind CSS for making beautiful designs accessible
 - Lucide for providing beautiful, consistent icons